wackamole14/UAB_master_thesis/README.md

 - Take the individual liftoff results files and turn them into short summary files.
 - output: '{filename}\_sum.csv'

-#### sum_liftoff_totals.py
-- take the inputs from step above "strain_summary.py" and dum them to create the combined Liftoff results file.
-- output: 'liftoff_summary.csv '
+### Sum_Liftoff.py
+- Input: take each of the liftoff results files and turn it into a summary
+- Output: Liftoff_total_summary.csv

+##  Creating SVMU results

 #### SVMU_sub.sh
 - generate the SVMU results with the nucmer, liftoff and lastz inputs.